Johnny Brooks

 John Brooks (23 December 1931 – 7 June 2016) was an English professional footballer who played for Reading, Tottenham Hotspur, Chelsea, Brentford, Crystal Palace in the Football League.
-Brooks won three England caps and scored two goals.
+Brooks won three England caps and scored two goals. and was the first Reading born England international.
 Towards the end of his career he played in non-League football with Stevenage Town and Cambridge City and in North America with Cleveland Stokers.
 He later player-managed Knebworth.
-His son Shaun Brooks also had a career in professional football.
+Brooks' son Shaun also had a career in professional football.

 Club career

 Reading

 Brooks' career began as a youth at Coley Old Boys, Mount Pleasant, Castle Street Institute and he also represented Reading & Berkshire schoolboys.
 An inside forward, he began his senior club career at hometown Third Division South club Reading.
 Brooks joined the Royals in February 1949 as an amateur and signed a professional contract two months later.
 While with Reading, Brooks served his national service at Aldershot and represented the Army football team.
 He made 46 league appearances and scored five goals over the course of a three-year spell and helped the club to third and second-place finishes in the 1950–51 and 1951–52 seasons respectively.
 Brooks departed Elm Park in February 1953 and was posthumously inducted into the Reading Hall of Fame in 2018.